Hypothesis about semi-weak interaction and experiments with solar neutrinos

-We use the dependence of the cross-section of the process of neutrino absorption by chlorine on the neutrino energy $E$, presented in the table IX and partly in the table VII of Ref. \cite{11}, and we assign for this cross-section a linear interpolation in each energy interval.
-We note the strong enough dependence of the mentioned cross-section on energy $E$ (expressed below in MeV) \cite{18}: $\sigma^{\rm Cl}(E)\sim E^{2.85}$, if $E \in [1, 5]$, and $\sigma^{\rm Cl}(E) \sim E^{3.7}$, if $E \in [8, 15]$.
-Therefore it is necessary to expect, that the decrease in energy of solar neutrinos as a result of their collisions with nucleons will affect the rate of ${}^{37}{\rm Cl} \rightarrow {}^{37}{\rm Ar}$ transitions stronger than the rate of elastic neutrino-electron scattering.
+We use the dependence of the cross-section of the process of neutrino absorption by chlorine on the neutrino energy $\omega$, presented in the table IX and partly in the table VII of Ref. \cite{15}, and we assign for this cross-section a linear interpolation in each energy interval.
+We note the strong enough dependence of the mentioned cross-section on energy $\omega$ (expressed below in MeV) \cite{23}: $\sigma^{\rm Cl}(\omega)\sim \omega^{2.85}$, if $\omega \in [1, 5]$, and $\sigma^{\rm Cl}(\omega) \sim \omega^{3.7}$, if $\omega \in [8, 15]$.
+Therefore it is necessary to expect, that the decrease in energy of solar neutrinos as a result of their collisions with nucleons affects the rate of ${}^{37}{\rm Cl} \rightarrow {}^{37}{\rm Ar}$ transitions strongly enough.